embyt/enocean-mqtt/README.md

  - download this repository to an arbritary directory
  - install it using `python3 setup.py develop`
- - adapt the `enoceanmqtt.conf` file
+ - adapt the `enoceanmqtt.conf.sample` file and put it to /etc/enoceanmqtt.conf
    - set the enocean interface port
    - define the MQTT broker address
    - define the sensors to monitor